Piedmont Walk Write a review

 This morning you walk between the hilltop villages of Santo Stefano Roero and Montà.
 Along the way you pass a dramatic landscape of clay and sandstone gorges that rise and fall between the hilltop villages, each of which boasts a castle that once belonged to the noble Roero family.
 Once again we have a fabulous lunch for you at a small agriturismo that serves up dishes using its own organic produce.
 Afterwards we visit the fascinating Castello di Monteu, whose history starts in 1041.
 History has of course left its trace on the castle, and amazingly it was a private residence until the 1950s.
 The area is also honeycombed with tunnels that were excavated by the locals, both for storage and as hideaways in times of banditry and war.
 We return to the warm embrace of the Villa Tiboldi to enjoy a little downtime before dinner.
 Overnight Villa Tiboldi.
-Hotel, breakfast and dinner included.
+Hotel, breakfast, lunch, and dinner included.

 Barolo & La Morra

 Feast your eyes and your senses today as you walk through the vineyards surrounding the world-famous town of Barolo.
 Our trail takes you above the town for spectacular views onto its brightly painted medieval castle and colourful houses.
 We gradually walk down into the village to tuck into a delicious lunch paired with (of course!) a glass of Barolo wine.
 Afterwards, we continue south to our elegant hotel in Monforte d'Alba, which offers commanding views over the countryside beyond.
 After a bit of downtime, embark on another culinary adventure as we have a fabulous cooking class at a nearby winery.
 Overnight Monforte d'Alba.
 Hotel, breakfast and dinner included.